-Welcome to today's edition of The Rush 24-7 Podcast.
+Welcome to today's edition of the Rush 24-7 podcast.

-Hey, look, uh, folks, the white kid on that bus in Belleville, Illinois.
+Hey, look, folks, the white kid on that bus in Belleville, Illinois, he deserved to be beat up.

-You didn't, you don't know about the story.
+You don't know about the story?

 Oh, there's video of this.

-A school bus filled with mostly black students, beat up a white student a couple of times with all the black students cheering.
+A school bus filled with mostly black students beat up a white student a couple of times with all the black students cheering.

 He was born a racist.